fracpete/rsync4j/README.md

 * cygwin1.dll
 * cygz.dll

-You can easily determine the dependencies by running the exexcutables.
+You can easily determine the dependencies by running the executables.
 Windows will automatically pop up a dialog mentioning any DLLs that are missing.
 Place any missing DLLs in the following directory: